 miles with 900 vertical) or the newer Dialup singletrack.
 You can also

 combine Broadband (see map) with the Fox Canyon road to loop the northeast

 section of Sensei.

 View south on the newly-built trail north of Oak

 Hollow.
 All of that wierd-looking area at mid-right will soon be homes.

-This section is the continuation of the Sensei trail as it passes across the dirt Oak
+Mountain after it passes across the dirt Oak

-Hollow road.
-It's 2.3 miles long, with 100 vertical feet of elevation gain
+to your left and Utah Valley to your right.
+This western segment is 2.3 miles long, with 100 vertical feet of elevation gain

 from the road crossing before it descends to lower Fox Canyon westbound.

 Steep Mountain is, well, steep.